cashapp/blip/docs/v1.0/config/blip.md

 ## Zero Config

-Blip uses built-it defaults and auto-detection to run and work without specifing any configuration.
+Blip uses built-it defaults and auto-detection to work without specifying any configuration.
 This is called the "zero config".

-The zero config should work on your laptop (presuming a standard MySQL setup), but it is not intended for real production environments.
+The zero config should work on your laptop (presuming a standard MySQL setup), but it is not intended for production environments.
-At the very least, you will need to specify which MySQL instances to monitor in the `monitors` section of the Blip config file.
+At the very least, you need to specify which MySQL instances to monitor in the `monitors` section of the Blip config file.

 ## Specifying a Config File